shaedrich/website/content/2020-08-08-how-does-di-work.md

-So, if you want to have your own "kind" of object, maybe it's a bunch of custom objects that interact with something external, such as an API, or a Canvas, or WebGL, or .. really anything!, it's possible to _registry_ your objects with Ember's container.
+So, if you want to have your own "kind" of object, maybe it's a bunch of custom objects that interact with something external, such as an API, or a Canvas, or WebGL, or .. really anything!, it's possible to _register_ your objects with Ember's container.

 Ember does this internally for Services, Routes, Controllers, Components, Helpers,